Preventing Adjustment Issues

 The Long-Term Outlook: Getting There

 Though the symptoms of adjustment disorders can have far-reaching effects, most sufferers recover from them fairly quickly.
-The long-term outlook is quite good, provided you get the symptoms properly assessed and treated.
-Like any emotional condition, it has a psychological root, which can make the condition more persistent and the symptoms more intense or complicated.
+The long-term outlook is quite good, provided you get proper treatment.
+Like any mental health condition, it has a psychological root, which can make the condition more persistent and the symptoms more intense or complicated.

-Because nobody can escape changes and transitions, you may wonder if you can prevent the impairment of your ability to adjust.
+Because nobody can escape changes and life transitions, you may wonder if you can prevent adjustment disorders.
 One thing is certain: challenges can arise anytime.
 While avoiding challenges is not possible, you can stop them from overwhelming you by developing resilience and getting the right help.

 The American Psychological Association defines resilience as “the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress … Research has shown that resilience is ordinary, not extraordinary.”
 This means it is something that is humanly attainable and that you can achieve.